Khlick/RevealPack/docs/index.md

 revealpack build
 ```

+  The `revealpack build` command converts slide decks located in the specified source directories into individual presentations, handling everything from copying necessary libraries to compiling themes and generating HTML files.
+This command processes each subdirectory within the presentation root directory, creating a presentation for each.

+  **Options**:
+  - `--root <directory>`: Specifies the root directory for the build.
+Defaults to the current working directory.
+  - `--clean`: Performs a clean build by removing all contents of the build directory before starting the build process.
+  - `--decks <file or string>`: Specifies a comma-separated list of deck names or a path to a file containing deck names to be built.
+If this option is provided, a clean build is automatically performed.

+  The build process includes injecting custom styles and scripts, compiling SCSS/SASS themes, managing plugins, and generating a table of contents for the presentations.
+It ensures that all necessary files are included and properly configured, resulting in fully functional Reveal.js presentations.

 - **Serve Presentations Locally**: Use `revealpack serve` to start a local server with live reloading for development.

 ```bash